-Tom is serving his third term on council and second term as Mayor.
+Tom is serving his fourth term on council and third term as Mayor.

 Tom received his BSBA in accounting from Xavier University.
 After 30 years working for a multinational company serving in various financial related jobs, he is now retired and enjoys golf, hiking and working in his yard.

-Tom has been married to Cindy for 35 years.
+Tom has been married to Cindy for 35 years and have five children.

 Vice Mayor Natalie Wolf

-Natalie is serving her third term on council and as Vice Mayor.
+Natalie is serving her fourth term on council and as Vice Mayor.

 She received her BA degree from Indiana University in 1985 and was awarded her JD in 1988 from the University of Cincinnati College of Law.
 Natalie practiced law in the areas of personal injury and workers’ compensation with the Rothchild Law Office.